 At the same time, MP Michael Cooper’s willingness to engage with protesters like Chris Dacey was swiftly vilified.
 Selective framing from PressProgress editor Luke LeBrun twisted civil conversation into something far more nefarious.
 MP Cooper’s interaction was framed as dangerous and irresponsible, despite his mere act of democratic engagement.
 He was lambasted by several members of Parliament, including Liberal MP Pam Damoff and NDP MP Charlie Angus.
 MP Angus also took aim at protesters, implying they are foreign agents in cahoots with the Leader of the Official Opposition.

-In response, another protester who spoke with MP Cooper said:
+In response, another protester and independent journalist who spoke with MP Cooper said:

 Everyone has a responsibility to reverse the dangerous precedent where aggression is mistaken for legitimate political discourse.
 Politicians, like any citizen, should be able to exist in public spaces without being intimidated.
 Equally, no tranche of society should be cut off from participating in the democratic process.